Genre: Horror, Comedy

 Release Date: April 13th 2012

 Audacity isn’t a word typically associated with horror films.
 Complacency is.
-In fact, stereotypical horror films often follow the same timid formula as their predecessors and are often as inane and banal as their forebears.
+In fact, this site stereotypical horror films often follow the same timid formula as their predecessors and are often as inane and banal as their forebears.

 It won’t be hard to separate Cabin in the Woods from its antecedent films though.
 This is a movie that strives for originality and often achieves it

 The story concerns a group of five college students planning a relaxing weekend in an isolated cabin in the woods.
-The crew includes a bookworm named Holden (Jesse Williams), a druggie named Marty (Fran Kranz), and an innocent named Dana (Kristen Connolly).
+The crew includes a bookworm named Holden (Jesse Williams), price a druggie named Marty (Fran Kranz), and an innocent named Dana (Kristen Connolly).
 The gang is rounded out by Curt (Chris Hemsworth) and Jules (Anna Hutchinson), the inevitable couple who plan to use the weekend as a romantic getaway.